yminzhang/yminzhang.github.io/content/authors/admin/_index.md

 ## About Me
 NOTE: This website is under construction.

-I am currently a Ph.D. student in the department of Electrical and Electronic Engineering at The Hong Kong Polytechnic University (PolyU), co-supervised by <a href='https://www.qingqingye.net'>Dr. Qingqing Ye</a> and <a href='https://haibohu.org'>Prof. Haibo Hu</a>.
+I am currently a Ph.D. student in the department of Electrical and Electronic Engineering at The Hong Kong Polytechnic University (PolyU), co-supervised by <a href='https://www.qingqingye.net'>Dr. Qingqing Ye</a> and <a href='https://haibohu.org'>Prof. Haibo Hu</a> (<a href='https://www.astaple.com/'>ASTAPLE</a>).
 I obtained my Master’s degree from the college of Computer Science and Technology at Harbin Engineering University in 2023, advised by <a href='https://scholar.google.com/citations?user=ngVttWUAAAAJ&hl=zh-CN&oi=sra'>Prof. Rui Chen</a>.
 Prior to this, I received my Bachelor’s degree in the department of Computer Science at North China Electric Power University.

 My research interests include data privacy (with a focus on differential privacy), and trustworthy machine learning.